fslone/simpleSlides/REVISIONS - v1.0.1.md

 Hoisting Tutorial - http://net.tutsplus.com/tutorials/javascript-ajax/quick-tip-javascript-hoisting-explained/

 12.)
 Added proper version numbering in the @version tag at the top of the file in the JSDoc comments.
 Versioning should be in the following format: 1.0.0 - The first number indicates the major release version and only increases when substantial changes are made, usually those that will break backwards compatibility with older versions.
 The second number is the minor release version number, indicating a set of incremental upgrades/improvements in between major releases.
 The third number is incremented to indicate bug fixes, etc. Not that when increasing a major or minor version number that all numbers to the right of the number being changed will return to zero.
 If I had a first release version like this - 1.3.45 - and incremented the minor release version number, the version becomes 1.4.0 to indicate no bug/defect fixes have been applied to this minor release version yet.
-I have numbered the plugin 1.1.0 to indicate that I have made a minor version update with this pull request.
+I have numbered the plugin 1.0.1 to indicate that I have made a minor bug fix with this pull request.

 Versioning Tutorial: http://semver.org/